11BelowStudio/HECC-IT/Summer background preparation work/Planning/feature wishlist.md

                 * That image can then be easily referenced elsewhere
                 * Might need to also implement a method for easily previewing/removing these base64 encoded images
     * Customizing how stuff gets displayed to the user
-        * Defining special animations when transitioning between certain nodes
+        * Defining special animations when transitioning between certain nodes?
+        * Special per-node CSS options?
+            * Maybe consider implementing an option for some form of special per-passage CSS stuff?